Reviews You Can Rely On

 Requires sitting on the ground

-While 2 ounces could be a deal-breaker to some hikers, the vast majority of even the most ultralight backpackers are willing to add the minuscule weight of the Therm-a-Rest Z Seat to their kits.
+Though 2 ounces could be a dealbreaker to some hikers, the vast majority of even the most ultralight backpackers are willing to add the minuscule weight of the Therm-a-Rest Z Seat to their kits.
 It's hard to pass up this kind of versatility — this foam pad can act as your seat, sleeping pad extension, pack cushion, and more.
-Add in the fact that there is zero setup involved and that these seats are known to last for decades, and you've got a winner.
+Add in the facts that there is zero setup involved and that these seats are known to last for decades, and you've got a winner.

 Read more: Therm-a-Rest Z Seat review